 If you have a procurement team they will recommend how to do this.

 8. Appoint a Coordinator

-Again, procurement usually take this role in large companies.
+Again, procurement usually takes this role in large companies.

 9. Buy in and Cooperation

-Co-operation and priority for the review is important, this type of project can easily get put on the “I’ll do it later pile”; so an email from senior management or even better, the Chief Executive will work wonders for co-operation of busy managers.
-Without managers input the final recommendations may be academic and not meaningful, and resources wasted.
+Co-operation and priority for the review are important, this type of project can easily get put on the “I’ll do it later pile”; so an email from senior management or even better, the Chief Executive will work wonders for co-operation of busy managers.
+Without managers input, the final recommendations may be academic and not meaningful, and resources wasted.

 The email from the CEO will also show the importance of the subject and helps with the recommendations after…

 The completed tenders will need reviewing in a scientific way, that is, more quantitive (scoring) than qualitative (personal feeling), due to the misconceptions about how OH should be delivered.
 This is where a workshop before is helpful.
 A system of points for elements of service can be agreed early on for scoring the bids.
 For many companies now, managers have to prove why and how they chose a certain service; fairness and transparency are key issues.

 I know this will vary from company to company but I have mostly used five categories of scoring:

 - Has not met any of the objectives